Vision-based Multi-future Trajectory Prediction: A Survey: Frameworks for MTP

-\cite{pecnet} first introduced the PEC framework and propose PECNet, which uses a CVAE to generate multiple endpoints.
-Further methods suggest that models can achieve better performance if predictions can be controlled by scene-compliant endpoints.
-For example, TNT \citep{tnt} and DenseTNT \citep{densetnt} predict vehicles' endpoints by sampling positions on center lanes while YNet \citep{ynet} and Goal-GAN \citep{goal-gan} directly predict an endpoint heatmap by integrating the observed trajectory and the scene segmentation image.
-Meanwhile, ExpertTraj \citep{experttraj} suggests that endpoints can be obtained with a training-free process by sampling from existing trajectory repositories with minimal dynamic time-warping differences.
-Moreover, the PEC framework can help the long-term prediction by conditioning on the endpoint and middle waypoints \citep{ynet,stepwise-goal}. \cite{goal-driven-long-term} estimate the destination of the entire journey where the agent leaves the observed region to better control the future trajectory in a dynamic prediction horizon.
-Future PEC models can focus on avoiding unreachable endpoints due to the middle barrier and leveraging the multimodality of waypoints to the same endpoint.
+Moreover, the PEC framework can help the long-term prediction by conditioning on the endpoint and middle waypoints \cite{ynet,sgnet}. \cite{goal-driven-prediction} estimates the destination of the entire journey where the agent leaves the observed region to better control the future trajectory in a dynamic prediction horizon.
+Future PEC models can focus on avoiding unreachable endpoints due to the middle barrier and leveraging the diversity of waypoints to the same endpoint.